-- 0: Yes, as senior partner.
-The Head of Government belongs to this party. - 1: Yes, as junior partner.
-The Head of Government does not belong to this party, but one or more cabinet ministers do. - 2: Yes, but the party is not officially represented in government. - 3: No, party is in opposition to the government. - 4: Not applicable.
+0: Yes, as senior partner.
+The Head of Government belongs to this party.

+1: Yes, as junior partner.
+The Head of Government does not belong to this party, but one or more cabinet ministers do.

+2: Yes, but the party is not officially represented in government.

+3: No, party is in opposition to the government.

+4: Not applicable.
 No government took office based on this election (yet).

-Notes: For the USA, the values were adjusted so that in the years of midterm elections they correspond to the values of last regular elections.
-In 1980, the score for the Republican party was set to

-0. These changes are effective in the Country-Party-Date/Year version of the dataset.
+Notes: The data collected using expert survey and aggregated by mode was cross-checked by a research assistant.

-Cross-coder aggregation: Mode Date specific: Election-specific dates.
+Cross-coder aggregation: Mode